jamilservicos/gdrive-tingodb/README.md

 # gdrive-tingodb

-# Wrapper for tingodb and gdrive for fast and simply use on projects
+Wrapper for tingodb and gdrive for fast and simply use on projects

-# First you should auth your project with google through google-drive-util
+# First

-# Create google.conf in root of your project
+You should auth your project with google through google-drive-util Create google.conf in root of your project

 {
   "CLIENT_ID" : "your client ID",